gamtiq/frontend-tools/README.md

 * [The Complete JavaScript Handbook](https://medium.freecodecamp.org/the-complete-javascript-handbook-f26b2c71719c) - learn 80% of JavaScript in 20% of the time.

 ### Examples <a name="examples"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [CSSFX](https://cssfx.dev/) - beautifully simple click-to-copy CSS effects.
+A carefully crafted collection designed with a focus on fluidity, simplicity, and ease of use.
+Powered by CSS with minimal markup.
 * [Hacker News readers as Progressive Web Apps](https://hnpwa.com/) - a list of unofficial Hacker News clients built with a number of popular JavaScript frameworks and libraries.
 Each implementation is a complete Progressive Web App that utilizes different progressive technologies to provide a fast, reliable and engaging experience.
 * [simpl.info](https://simpl.info/) - simplest possible examples of HTML, CSS and JavaScript.